pannoi/cdn-dns-controller/README.md

 * __AWS_REGION__ = region where iam will be connected to AWS
 > Tested Region us-east-1
 * __ROUTE53_DELEGATION_SET__ = route53 delegation set which will be used for creating hosted zones
+> This what is need to be created by you manually or provide existing one

 ## Local